tabeebyeamin/KLP-Bot/README.md

-# LowestPriceScript
+# Kijiji Lowest Price Bot
-Looks through a web page for the cheapest item on that page Uses Python and BS4
+This is a script through looks through a kijiji web page and finds the lowest price item with the keyword that you give it.
+Uses Python and BS4
 This is how it works right now.
 Adding more features soon.